Skip to content

 moving to australia

 Many dream of starting a new life on the other side of the world.
-Australia and New Zealand are two countries where Europeans feel at home very quickly because these two countries offer an incredible nature as well as a western lifestyle, which is similar to the German way of life.
-Also very interesting is the social security agreement between Germany and Australia.
-It determines that your pension rights are still valid after emigrating to Australia and that you will get your German pension also on the other side of the world.
+Australia and New Zealand are two countries where Europeans feel at home very quickly because these two countries offer an incredible nature and a Western lifestyle, similar to the German way of life.
+The social security agreement between Germany and Australia is also exciting.
+It determines that your pension rights are still valid after emigrating to Australia and that you will also get your German pension on the other side of the world.

 #9: Relocating to Australia